adarigsby/CSCI_435_Assignment_1/README.md

 ```
 pip install opencv-python
 ```
+This program uses the following built-in modules in Python: re, sys, os, and xml.etree.ElementTree.

 ### Installing and Running the Program
 Download Assigment1.py to the same directory as the input, the set of file pairs.